aritraroy/UltimateAndroidReference/README.md

 * [Battery Historian](https://github.com/google/battery-historian) - Battery Historian is a tool to analyze battery consumers using Android "bugreport" files
 * [Buck](https://github.com/facebook/buck) - A fast build system that encourages the creation of small, reusable modules over a variety of platforms and languages
 * [Butterknife Zelezny](https://github.com/avast/android-butterknife-zelezny) - Android Studio plug-in for generating ButterKnife injections from selected layout XML
+* [CheckStyle IDEA](https://plugins.jetbrains.com/plugin/1065-checkstyle-idea) - This plugin provides both real-time and on-demand scanning of Java files with CheckStyle from within IDEA
 * [ClassyShark](https://github.com/google/android-classyshark) - Android executables browser
 * [CodeGlance](https://plugins.jetbrains.com/plugin/7275-codeglance) - Embeds a code minimap similar to the one found in Sublime into the editor pane.
 Works with both light and dark themes using your customized colors for syntax highlighting
 * [Codota](https://www.codota.com/ide-plugin) - Supercharge your development workflow by getting great code examples directly in your IDE.
 The Codota plugin for IntelliJ lets you quickly find the best code examples for every API class or method